Generation Z in the United States: Film and television

+Reading

 The BookTok section at a Barnes & Noble store in Los Angeles (2022).
 BookTok has led to a surge in volitional reading among Generation Z.

 A longitudinal analysis from 1976 to 2016 concluded that "compared with previous generations, teens in the 2010s spent more time online and less time with traditional media, such as books, magazines and television.
 Time on digital media has displaced time once spent enjoying a book or watching TV."
 Between 2006 and 2016, usage of digital media, including social networking websites, increased among teenagers while the number of teenagers who read books in their spare time dropped.

 At school, teachers assign much shorter reading assignments than in the past, and they are less likely to require that students read full-length books.
 But among teenagers who read for pleasure, dystopian fiction, such as The Hunger Games and Divergent, has proven to be popular.
 In addition, the surge in reading during the 2000s coincided with the release of the Harry Potter and Twilight novels.
 Millennial and Gen-Z readers mostly prefer print books to electronic ones.
 They also tend to like comic books, manga, and graphic novels more than text-only versions of the same stories.
 Many members of Generation Z have joined BookTok, a community on TikTok where people share and discuss the books they read.
 So influential is this book club among Generation Z that it has boosted reading for pleasure among this cohort.
 Even members of Generation Z who do not consider themselves readers enjoy visiting public libraries for social events, classes, or a sense of community.